-Mr. Comizio has been featured in the American Banker’s annual “Washington Insider’s Survey of the 25 Most Influential People Involved in Financial Services Regulatory Issues”, and recognized in Washingtonian Magazine’s “Top Lawyer” edition as one of the best banking lawyers in the United States.
-He also has regularly appeared on television, internet media and radio discussing current banking and regulatory issues, including Fox Business News, Bloomberg TV, Wall Street Journal Online, Dow Jones Online, C-SPAN, The Deal Online, The Street, Reuters Insider, Canada’s BNN TV Squeezeplay program, CBS radio and NPR Radio's Marketplace, and is a regular speaker at financial services industry conferences and seminars.
+Mr. Comizio has been featured in the American Banker’s annual “Washington Insider’s Survey of the 25 Most Influential People Involved in Financial Services Regulatory Issues,” and recognized in the 2016 Washingtonian Magazine’s “Top Lawyer” edition as one of the best banking lawyers in the United States.
+He also has regularly appeared on television, internet media and radio discussing current banking and regulatory issues, including Fox Business News, Bloomberg TV, Wall Street Journal Online, Dow Jones Online, C-SPAN, The Deal Online, The Street, Reuters Insider, Canada’s BNN TV Squeezeplay program, CBS radio, and NPR Radio's Marketplace, and is a regular speaker at financial services industry conferences and seminars.

 He has been recognized by both Chambers and the Legal 500, with Legal 500 noting that the banking group “spearheaded by (V. Gerard) Comizio, the team has handled some of the largest private sector mergers in recent years” and “established itself as a significant player in the market.”

 Prior to joining Paul Hastings, he was for many years the deputy general counsel and acting general counsel of the U.S. Department of the Treasury’s Office of Thrift Supervision (and its predecessor, the Federal Home Loan Bank Board), director of its Corporate and Securities Division, and a former senior attorney in The Division of Corporation Finance at the U.S. Securities and Exchange Commission.